ShenggKai/CBIR_System/README.md

 ### 2. Install required libraries
 !
 NOTE: This project using `Python v3.10.9`
 #### a) Anaconda
-After clone the repository, run the command
+After clone the repository and download all necessary folder, run the command
 ```sh
 conda env create -f environment.yml --name env_name
 ```